How to Hike With a Toddler

 Obviously, you don’t want to pack too much in their backpack because you don’t want them to tire out sooner than usual.

-Water is heavy, so I keep all of our water bottles in my backpack.
-However, snacks are pretty light, so I throw a few extra snacks in my son’s backpack.
+Water is heavy, so we would keep all of the water bottles in our grownup backpacks.
+However, snacks are pretty light, so I throw a few extra snacks in their backpacks.

 5. Invest in a Good Pair of Hiking Boots